 The cases in Table 1 and Table 3 for which the condition $a_2 = \frac{a_1^2}{4}+2q$ holds are the following:

-So when $n$ and $a$ fulfill one of these conditions we know that there exists an elliptic curve $E$ such that $E \times E$ is isogeneous to the Jacobian of a curve and admits $f(T)=(T^2+aT+q)^2$ as characteristic polynomial.
-We manage to prove that this elliptic curve is supersingular with Deuring-Waterhouse theorem (\cite{Waterhouse}).
+So when $n$ and $a$ fulfill one of these conditions we know that there exists an elliptic curve $E$ such that $E \times E$ is isogenous to the Jacobian of a curve and admits $f(T)=(T^2+aT+q)^2$ as characteristic polynomial.
+Since $a$ and $p$ are not coprime, the elliptic curve $E$ is supersingular according to Theorem 4.1 of \cite{Waterhouse}.

 (3.2) We now deal with the characteristic 3 case.
 In this context, Howe has determined all the polynomials that occur as characteristic polynomials of abelian surfaces and whose isogeny class contains the Jacobian of a curve of genus $2$ (see Theorem 1.1 in \cite{Howe}).
 We can identify among them the only polynomials which are square polynomials $f(T)=(T^2+aT+q)^2$: